-The Town's net investment in capital assets for governmental activities as of September 30, 2013, was \$51,764,270.
-The change in this net investment was an approximate 1/48th of 1% increase for governmental activities.
+The Town's investment in capital assets, net of accumulated depreciation and any deferred inflows/outflows associated with capital debt, for governmental activities as of September 30, 2014, was \$51,273,723.
+The change in this net investment was less than a 1% decrease for governmental activities.
 See Note 6 for additional information about changes in capital assets during the fiscal year and outstanding at the end of the year.